mohsinhassan618/inpsyde/README.md

 #### Back-End Part `(InpsydeTaskPlugin.php)`
 The Plugin is implemented in a singleton class with Front-end in VueJS.
-The Plugin creates the Endpoint ``Inpsyde`` and load a new template for this endpoint located in the plugin directory.
+The Plugin creates the Endpoint ``Inpsyde`` and ``Inpsyde/userId``   also load a new template for this endpoint located in the plugin directory.
 The template is a complete Single Page VueJS application with its own routing system/rules that will get the data from WordPress Rest EndPoints created by this plugin.
 The plugin also use transient to store data received from API.
 Rest Endpoints can give the single user result or all users.